-We’re connecting communicators, scholars, storytellers and activists working on the front line of social change.
+We’re connecting communicators, scholars, storytellers and activists working to build the world we wish existed.

 We Don’t Settle for Small Change.